yeoman/grunt-filerev/README.md

 Default: `null`
 Returns: `string`

-A function to process the the revised file name and return back the new file name.
+A function to process the revised file name and return back the new file name.

 ##### basename